markc/hcp_bs5/README.md

-Now we can setup the actual NetServa SH/HCP system for testing where `FQDN` needs to be a **hostname** plus **domainname**, like `c1.domain.name`, where
-`c1` will be the container label and `domain.name` can either be a real domainname (if the server has a public IP) or whatever you internal LAN-wide domainname you care to use...
+Now we can setup the actual NetServa SH/HCP system for testing where `FQDN` needs to be a **hostname** plus **domainname**, like `c1.domain.name`, where `c1` will be the container label and `domain.name` can either be a real domainname (if the server has a public IP) or whatever internal LAN-wide domainname you care to use...

     Usage: newlxd FQDN [(small)|medium|large] [distro(bionic)] [(mysql)|sqlite]